HuanyuKuo/Bayesian_Filtering_Method/README.md

 # Bayesian Filtering Method
 **A Python program that applies Bayesian filtering method (BFM) to estimate the selection-coefficient from barcode-count data for barcode-lineage-tracking (BLT) experiment.**

 The central concept of this method is the Bayesian probability distribution on the lineage's selection-coefficient, which is updated one data point at a time (prior -> posterior).
 At each time step, global parameters (experimental noise & population’s mean selection-coefficient) are estimated based on the current knowledge of individual lineages.
 All individual lineages are classified into adaptive or neutral class.
-The Bayesian estimate of selection coefficient, for single lineage, is simply the mean of posterior distribution of individual adpative lineage.
+This Bayesian method estimates the selection coefficient, for single lineage, from the mean of posterior distribution of individual adpative lineage.

 * Before you run the code, check **System Request** and **Data Setting**.
 * Execute the program